aus10powell/Automated-Health-Responses/README.md

   * Dynamic Unrolling with Seq2Seq: https://github.com/ematvey/tensorflow-seq2seq-tutorials
   * Great *Alignment* explanation https://machinelearningmastery.com/how-does-attention-work-in-encoder-decoder-recurrent-neural-networks/
 * **Papers**
+  * Getting Started:
     * Continuing a conversation beyond simple Q/A *LEARNING THROUGH DIALOGUE INTERACTIONS BY ASKING QUESTIONS* https://arxiv.org/pdf/1612.04936.pdf
+    * Kindof a long read but more detail than you'd get in the standard published paper *Teaching Machines to Converse* https://github.com/jiweil/Jiwei-Thesis/blob/master/thesis.pdf

+### Notes About Approaches
+* Dialogue systems (which include chatbots) generally can be classified under three categories:
+  * The back-and-forth dialogue between algorithm and human
+  * The frame-based, goal-oriented (think online help or call-routing)
+  * The interactive Q/A system.
+* The mechanism to generate the machine response to these systems can be generative (the machine comes up with its own response), or responsive (returns a pre-determined answer based on a classification).
+Most succesful systems seem to have a combination of the two.

 ### Notes about the dataset